1.3 Material accounting policy information

 Investment properties are properties held to earn rentals or for capital appreciation, or both.
 Investment properties are measured initially at their cost of acquisition, including transaction costs.
 On transition to IND AS, the Company had elected to measure all of its investment properties at the previous GAAP carrying value (deemed cost).
 The cost comprises purchase price, borrowing cost, if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
 Any trade discount and rebates are deducted in arriving at the purchase price.
 When significant parts of the investment property are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company.
 All other repair and maintenance costs are recognized in the statement of profit or loss as incurred.

-(ii) Subsequent measurement (depreciation and useful lives)
+(ii) Subsequent measurement (depreciation and useful fives)

 Investment properties are subsequently measured at cost less accumulated depreciation and accumulated impairment losses, if any.
 Depreciation on investment properties is provided on the straight-line method over the useful lives of the assets as follows:

 The Company, based on technical assessment made by technical expert and/ or management estimates, depreciates certain items of building, plant and equipment over estimated useful lives which are different from the useful life prescribed in Schedule II to the Companies Act, 2013.
 The Management believes that these estimated useful lives are realistic and reflect fair approximation of the period over which the assets are likely to be used.
 The residual values, useful lives and method of depreciation are reviewed at the end of each financial year and adjusted prospectively.
-Though the Company measures investment property using cost based measurement, the fair value of investment property is disclosed in the notes.
+Though the Company measures investment property using cost-based measurement, the fair value of investment property is disclosed in the notes.
 Fair values are determined based on evaluation performed by an accredited external independent valuer applying valuation model acceptable internationally.

 (iii) De-recognition

 Investment properties are de-recognized either when they have been disposed of or when they are permanently withdrawn from use and no future economic benefits are expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognized in the statement of profit or loss in the period of de-recognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognized in the statement of profit or loss in the period of de¬ recognition.

-X. Inventories
+(vii) Inventories

 (i) The cost of inventories comprises the cost of purchase, cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Inventories are valued at cost or net realizable value, whichever is lower on the basis of first-in-first-out method, average cost method or specific identification, as the case may be.

-(ii) Finished stock of completed Real Estate Projects,
+(ii) Finished stock of completed Real Estate Projects, land and land development rights are valued at

-land and land development rights are valued at lower of the cost or net realizable value on the basis of actual identified units.
+lower of the cost or net realizable value on the basis of actual identified units.

-XI.
-Projects in progress
+(viii) Projects in progress

-Project in progress disclosed as at reporting date in respect of Real Estate development and related activities includes aggregate amount of project costs incurred and recognized profit (less recognized losses) including unbilled revenue and project costs that relate to future activity on the contract where it is probable that these costs will be recovered in future upto the reporting date less amount received from customers, for all projects.
+Projects in progress disclosed as at reporting date in respect of Real Estate development and related activities includes aggregate amount of project costs incurred and recognized profit (less recognized losses) including unbilled revenue and project costs that relate to future activity on the contract where it is probable that these costs will be recovered in future upto the reporting date less amount received from customers, for all projects.

 Project costs include cost of land, land development rights, construction costs, job work, allocated borrowing costs and other incidental costs including the cost of any delayed penalty, already committed to the customers that are attributable to project and such other costs as are specifically chargeable to the customer being costs incurred upto the reporting date.